 For one, it requires that the company provide its employees who participate in plans with information about funding and what features the plan offers.
 It also sets standards for how companies can regulate participation in the plan, including defining how long a company can require its employees to work before joining the plan.
 It also details whether or not your spouse has the right to part of your pension if you were to die.

-ERISA governs exactly what requirements your company can set out governing participation in employer-sponsored retirement plans, including both defined benefit plans (like a traditional pension plan) and defined contribution plans (like a 401(k) plan).
+ERISA governs exactly what requirements your company can set out governing participation in employer-sponsored retirement plans, including both defined benefit plans and defined contribution plans (like a 401(k) plan).
 Companies can place limits on who can and can’t participate in their retirement plans but only within the parameters set out by ERISA.

 Normally an employer can require that an participants be at least 21.
 It can also require one year of service.
 However companies can’t discriminate for other age-based issues.
 For example, a company cannot block older employees from joining because they are near retirement.